selmaohneh/MathLearningTool/GETTING_STARTED.md

 3. **Progress to Level 2:**
    - Once confident with Level 1
    - Same number range (4-10)
-   - Now some dots are completely hidden (not shown at all)
+   - Now only leftmost dots are shown (some are completely hidden)
    - Child must calculate how many are missing
+   - Answer checks automatically when both numbers are entered

 4. **Advance to Level 3:**
    - Pure mental math